genropy/genropy_saved/docs/genro/library_reference/genro/gnrpy/gnr/core/gnrhtml.rst

 ============

-    Usually in GenroPy the pages are built on the client side: the page structure is transfered as a :class:`Bag`; after that, the Genro's Javascript tools take care to build the DOM and all the necessary (:ref:`webpage elements <genro_webpage_elements_index>`).
+    Usually in GenroPy the pages are built on the client side: the page structure is transfered as a :class:`Bag`; after that, the Genro's javascript tools take care to build the DOM and all the necessary (:ref:`webpage elements <genro_webpage_elements_index>`).
 So, you have the complete control of the page, and you can modify the page itself simply modifying the ``Bag`` that constructs the page.